 Research Scholar Novel Data Ecosystems for Sustainability Research Group - Advancing Systems Analysis Program

-Juan Carlos Laso Bayas (Ecuador) joined the Ecosystems Services and Management program in September 2015 as a research scholar.
-He currently works with the Novel Data Ecosystems for Sustainability (NODES) group in the Advancing Systems Analysis (ASA) program and his current scientific interests include the use of GIS and spatial statistics, more specifically mixed models, to analyze remote sensing data, aiming to contribute to agricultural production, food security, disaster management and community resilience.
+Juan Carlos Laso Bayas joined IIASA in September 2015 as a research scholar.
+He currently works with the Novel Data Ecosystems for Sustainability (NODES) Research Group of the IIASA Advancing Systems Analysis (ASA) Program.
+His scientific interests include the use of geographic information systems (GIS) and spatial statistics, more specifically mixed models, to analyze remote sensing and citizen science data, aiming to contribute to agricultural production, food security, disaster management, and community resilience.
 He has led several projects funded by the European Union, the European Space Agency, the Austrian Research Promotion Agency, and others.

-Dr. Laso Bayas obtained his BSc in Agricultural Sciences at Zamorano University, Honduras, specializing in Socio-Economic Development and Environment.
+He obtained his BSc in Agricultural Sciences at Zamorano University, Honduras, specializing in Socioeconomic Development and Environment.
 He continued his studies in Germany where he obtained his MSc in Agricultural Sciences in the Tropics and Subtropics as well as his PhD in Agricultural Sciences at the University of Hohenheim, Stuttgart.
-For his dissertation, he studied the mega-tsunami event of December 2004 and combined remote sensing, GIS and generalized linear mixed models in order to relate land use, distance to the sea and topography to tsunami casualties and damages in West-Aceh, Indonesia and the Seychelles.
+For his dissertation, he studied the mega-tsunami event of December 2004 and combined remote sensing, GIS, and generalized linear mixed models to relate land use, distance to the sea, and topography to tsunami casualties and damage in West-Aceh, Indonesia, and the Seychelles.

-Before joining IIASA, Dr. Laso Bayas worked as a statistical consultant for the Biostatistics Institute, at the University of Hohenheim, Stuttgart under the supervision of Prof. Dr. Hans-Peter Piepho.
+Before joining IIASA, he worked as a statistical consultant for the Biostatistics Institute, at the University of Hohenheim, Stuttgart.

 International Institute for Applied Systems Analysis (IIASA)